Sample the Sierra will showcase more than 20 artists and artisans, celebrating not just food and spirits, but the arts community, too.

 Although the term feminist art was not coined until nearly seventy years after Brigman made her first photographs, the suggestion that her camera gave her the power to redefine her place as a woman in society establishes her as an important forerunner in the field.
 “My pictures tell of my freedom of soul, of my emancipation from fear,” Brigman wrote in 1913.
 “I slowly found my power with the camera among the junipers and the tamarack pines of the high, storm-swept altitudes.”

-“The time is right to rediscover the work of Anne Brigman,” said exhibition curator and book editor Ann M. Wolfe, Andrea and John C. Deane Family Senior Curator and Deputy Director at the Nevada Museum of Art.
+“The time is right to rediscover the work of Anne Brigman,” said exhibition curator and developmental editing expert Ann M. Wolfe, Andrea and John C. Deane Family Senior Curator and Deputy Director at the Nevada Museum of Art.
 “The thought of a woman making nude self-portraits of herself in the early 1900s was radical, but to do so in the rugged wilderness of the Sierra Nevada was revolutionary.”

 Outdoor landscape settings offered Brigman, and the female artists who followed her, the freedom to confront art historical traditions, embrace nature, and re-claim a space for women through their art.
 To illustrate this, a companion exhibition, Laid Bare in the Landscape, assembles photographs, films, and performance documentation by women artists who also situate the nude female body in outdoor landscapes.
 From beautiful and sensual self-portraits, to sometimes-surreal and provocative statements by feminist artists beginning in the early 1970s, these women interrogate ideas surrounding beauty, femininity, vulnerability, ritual, identity, and body politics, as they relate to nature and the environment.
 According to Wolfe, “to compare the proto-feminist landscape photographs of Brigman to her feminist counterparts of the latter twentieth- and early twenty-first centuries is to weave a new thread through generations of visionary women artists who have aimed to further alternative ways of seeing and knowing.”